South American dogs: Tiwanaku culture

 The Tiwanaku culture, located mainly in Bolivia, reached their height in the Middle Horizon about 1,000 years ago.
 While the largest site is located in Tiwanaku, a dog burial at the site of Rio Muerto offers good evidence about their relationship with dogs.
 Beneath the foundation of a house, the mummified dog was found curled in a sleeping position on top of a woven mat, a junco.
 The presence of bug pupae implies that the dog was not immediately buried upon death but was instead left exposed for a while.
 Reviewing religion and mortuary practices in the Andes, this is known to be common among those of high-ranking status.
 Upon an isotopic analysis of the remains, it was found that the dog was well fed on a diet of seafood, even though the site is located kilometers away from the sea, meaning the dogs owners had access to these resources and could afford to feed their dog an expensive diet.

 Chiribaya culture

 The remains of dogs in association with the Chiribaya culture (900-1350 CE) are most commonly found at a site near Ilo where the mummified remains of 43 dogs can be found alongside human burials.
 These mummies are excellently preserved and physical characteristics like fur color can be observed.
-The dogs found here are now known as the Chiribaya Dog, a now extinct breed.
+The dogs found here are now known as the Chiribaya Dog or Chiribaya Shepherd, a now extinct breed.
 Their place within the Chiribaya culture is not totally understood, however, it is hypothesized that they helped herd camelids.
 While dogs are not needed to herd llamas and alpacas, it is likely that the Chiribaya Shepherd acted as a protector to the flocks and a companion to the people watching them.